 POPS Facebook Group was founded in the UK by Amanda Anders in May of 2009 while she was experiencing pelvic organ prolapse and navigating treatment options.
-In November 2011, APOPS invited POPS Facebook Group to become the official APOPS Forum; a location where women could freely discuss their personal POP details and compare notes on symptoms and treatments without being judged, regardless of their choices of non-surgical or surgical treatment, pro-mesh or anti-mesh.
-The vision for this forum is women sharing insights with others newly diagnosed with POP; members include women of all ages and nationalities, some of whom prefer non-surgical treatments, some heading into surgery, and some post surgery, as well as healthcare professionals, each sharing insights in a non-judgmental environment.
+In November 2011, APOPS invited POPS Facebook Group to become the official APOPS Forum; a location where women could freely discuss their personal POP details and compare notes on symptoms and treatments without being judged, regardless of their choices of non-surgical or surgical treatment, with or without mesh.
+The vision for this forum is women sharing insights with others newly diagnosed with POP.
+Our global community includes women from late teens through end of life, all races, nationalities, and socioeconomic sectors.
+Our members are women newly diagnosed, women suspecting they have POP, women utilizing non-surgical treatments, women heading into surgery, women post surgery, as well as healthcare professionals, each sharing insights in a non-judgmental environment.

 Our forum is a closed, secure Facebook based environment; our administrators closely screen new members and initiate private message communication prior to allowing entry (NOTE: if you ask to be admitted and feel you haven't gotten a response, please check your "other" Facebook folder, messages between people not connected in FB get sent here), and continually screen to maintain a calm, nurturing space and to protect the privacy of our members.
 POPS is a woman only forum.
 We do not allow marketing of merchandise or treatments.